 Matthew 26: 39 And He went a little beyond them, and fell on His face and prayed, saying, "My Father, if it is possible, let this cup pass from Me; yet not as I will, but as You will."

 Matthew 27:50, Mark 15:37, Luke 23:46 and John 19:30 all talk about Yeshua's dying.
 What Jews for Judaism insist on overlooking is that Yeshua was divine: flesh and blood.
-He was SUPPOSED to die as a SIN OFFERING for the entire world!
+He was SUPPOSED to die as a SIN OFFERING (like the original Passover lambs whose blood kept the Angel of Death from killing the firstborns)!
 This does not mean GOD died.
-It simply means that the vehicle He used expired, as was preordained (Isaiah 53).
+(GOD cannot be born or die!
+Yeshua's human body could and did.)
+See Isaiah 53.

 In Genesis 22 verse 7 and 8, Abraham prepared an altar for the sacrifice of his son, Isaac.
 Then the Scripture tells us Isaac said, Look, the fire and the wood, but where is the lamb for a burnt offering?
 And Abraham said, my son, GOD will provide for Himself the Lamb for a burnt offering.
 But a ram, not a lamb was offered as a substitute.
 (Traditional Jews like to insist that God always required a sacrificial LAMB for sin sacrifice!)
 Because of Abraham's obedience to GOD, He blessed him, and through him, his descendants, Jews and Gentiles; but in your seed, not 'seeds', who is Messiah YESHUA, all the nations of the earth shall be blest; Genesis 22, verse 18, and Galatians 3 verse 16.
 GOD revealed much to Abraham.
 He spoke with him, He ate with him, He walked with him.
 He revealed Himself as ADONAI, THE LORD, YHWH, YESHUA; Genesis 18.
 All prophecy is fulfilled and sealed in YESHUA our Messiah.

-Yeshua was YHWH's "Son", and when His physical HUMAN body died, He was resurrected and went to be with the Father (Source) - but not before He was seen by at least 500 witnesses.
-No body was ever found within His tomb - one He couldn't possibly have escaped from, especially after being beaten half to death and losing much of his blood to scourging and being nailed to a cross, and THEN being pierced in the side by a soldier's sword.
-The tomb in which His body lay was guarded by two armed guards.
-So, how did He get out, if not supernaturally?
+Yeshua was YHWH's "Son", and when His physical HUMAN body died, He was resurrected and went to be with the Father - but not before he was seen by at least 500 witnesses.
+No body was ever found within his tomb - one he couldn't possibly have escaped from, especially after being beaten half to death and losing much of his blood to scourging and being nailed to a cross, and THEN being pierced in the side by a soldier's sword.
+The tomb in which his body lay was guarded by two armed guards.
+So, how did he get out, if not supernaturally?

 Dissecting more of Jews for Judaism's comments: